 - You are under no obligation to accept funds simply because they have been included in your award letter.

-- Be registered at least half time (6 credits for Undergraduate and Post Baccalaureate students; 4.5 credits for Graduate students)
+- Be registered at least half time (six credits for undergraduate and post-baccalaureate students; 4.5 credits for graduate students)

-- Students in a Post Baccalaureate program through the graduate school must be enrolled in 6 credits in order to qualify for the Stafford loans.
+- Students in a post-baccalaureate program through the graduate school must be enrolled in six credits in order to qualify for the Stafford loans.

-In accordance with federal regulations, first-time Stafford loan borrowers must complete entrance counseling on the web at https://studentloans.gov.
-The student must first “Sign In” with the student FSA ID then choose “Complete Loan Counseling (Entrance, Financial Awareness, Exit)” then select Entrance Counseling (Required) >"START" Choose the school to notify, finally "Select Student Type"
+In accordance with federal regulations, first-time Stafford loan borrowers must complete entrance counseling on the web at Student Loans.
+The student must first “Sign In” with the student FSA ID then choose “Complete Loan Counseling (Entrance, Financial Awareness, Exit)” then select Entrance Counseling (Required) >”START.”
+Choose the school to notify, finally “Select Student Type.”

 If you have received a refund after all your loans have been disbursed the following options are available: